groveale/project-online-api/Readme.md

 ## The Auth Hack

 This is where the hack comes in.
 A refresh token (unless invalidated by something like a password change) will typically last 90 days.
-We can use anotehr token request, using an existing refresh token to get a new access token.
+We can use make an new auth token request (with out the user), using an existing (valid) refresh token to get a new access token.

 To test this you can perform the following, again in Postman.